William and Simone Butler – 66 days stranded on a raft

 A part of the meat was saved and Bill used it as bait to catch the fish swimming under their raft.
 He managed to catch about a kilo per day and ended up eating the larger portion since his wife hated fish.
 Simone was losing a dangerous amount of weight and hated the only food source they had, and it wasn’t until Bill said “Do you want to die?
 Do you want to ever see your children again?” she later recalled in an interview.
 “Then he would cut small pieces and tell me to imagine they were chicken.”

-For the next few weeks storms and high winds would hit their tiny raft and spin it constantly in random directions, something they found it very hard to sleep through.
+For the next few weeks storms and high winds would hit their tiny raft and spin it constantly in random directions, something they found very hard to sleep through.
 Sometimes the storms would last for days, but they weren’t as scary as the sharks.
 The ones that turned up were quite small and only interested in feeding on the small fish sheltering under the raft.
 This would happen every so often and usually wasn’t a problem, but one night a pack of porpoises turned up and a feeding frenzy began.

 During the night something thrashing around under their boat ripped a small hole in the side of their raft, causing water to slowly flow in.
 They couldn’t find the hole in the dark and spent the next few hours scooping sea water out and getting soaked in the process.
 Bill managed to fix the hole using a repair kit in the morning, but it was a constant struggle to bail out the tiny amount that kept seeping in.

-The day after they had to watch the merchant ship sail away the Butlers were laying in their raft and waiting to die, when the faint rumble of a ships engine began to get louder and louder.
+The day after they had to watch the merchant ship sail away the Butlers were lying in their raft and waiting to die, when the faint rumble of a ship’s engine began to get louder and louder.
 They gathered the energy to sit up and saw a coast guard vessel coming right for them, Simone later said in an interview how they both burst into tears and lay there crying for a few minutes.